sl-013/investments/README.md

 # Investments Team

 ## Subteam Lead
-Cindy Jin (cj369)
+Yinkei De Maqua (yad6)

 ## Team Members

-Rebecca Holstein (rah366)
+Royce Koh (rsk224)

-Alice Kim (hk583)
+Ivan Xie (ix24)

 ## Semester Goals
-1. To raise a goal of $5,000 through crowdfunding
+1. To raise a goal of $7,000 through crowdfunding
-2. To research potential grants to apply and fund AguaClara Cornell research
+2. To create financial statements for AguaClara
-3. To apply for EPA P3 Phase I funding for PF200 subteam
+3. To interpret the investment potential of AguaClara

 ## Links